loganmhb/eatsafe-web/README.md

     MAPS_KEY = <your Maps key here>

 That's the only config option at this time.

+You need Flask to run the application.
+I use venv, which entails:

+    source venv/bin/activate

-To serve the application, run the Flask reverse proxy:
+To serve the application locally, run:

     python eatsafe.py